ghi-electronics/Docs/hardware/legacy_products/gadgeteer/intro.md

 This means you can still use all your beloved .NET Gadgeteer gear with [TinyCLR OS](../../../tinyclr/intro.md).

-To use TinyCLR OS, you need to load a new bootloader and the TinyCLR OS firmware.

-# Loading the Bootloader
-Before loading the TinyCLR OS firmware, we need load the GHI Electronics' [Bootloader Version 2](../../loaders/bootloader.md) onto the mainboard.

-Each mainboard has specific instructions on loading the bootloader.
-Those instructions, and the firmware file, are found on the individial mainboard's pages.

-# Loading the Firmware

-## Using TinyCLR Config
-(coming soon)

-## Manual Loading the Firmware
-TinyCLR Config tool should be used to update the firmware.
-As a backup, use the instructions on the [bootloader page](../../loaders/bootloader.md) for manual update.

 # Blinking the LED

 > [!Tip]